pingcap/docs/sql-statements/sql-statement-import-into.md

 ## Restrictions

-- For TiDB Self-Hosted, `IMPORT INTO` supports importing data within 10 TiB.
-If you enable the [Global Sort](/tidb-global-sort.md) feature, `IMPORT INTO` supports importing data within 100 TiB.
-For [TiDB Dedicated](https://docs.pingcap.com/tidbcloud/select-cluster-tier#tidb-dedicated), `IMPORT INTO` supports importing data within 50 GiB.
+- For TiDB Self-Hosted, each `IMPORT INTO` task supports importing data within 10 TiB.
+If you enable the [Global Sort](/tidb-global-sort.md) feature, each `IMPORT INTO` task supports importing data within 40 TiB.
+- For [TiDB Dedicated](https://docs.pingcap.com/tidbcloud/select-cluster-tier#tidb-dedicated), if your data to be imported exceeds 500 GiB, it is recommended to use TiDB nodes with at least 16 cores and enable the [Global Sort](/tidb-global-sort.md) feature, then each `IMPORT INTO` task supports importing data within 40 TiB.
+If your data to be imported is within 500 GiB or if the cores of your TiDB nodes are less than 16, it is not recommended to enable the [Global Sort](/tidb-global-sort.md) feature.
 - `IMPORT INTO` only supports importing data into existing empty tables in the database.
 - `IMPORT INTO` does not support transactions or rollback.
 Executing `IMPORT INTO` within an explicit transaction (`BEGIN`/`END`) will return an error.
 - The execution of `IMPORT INTO` blocks the current connection until the import is completed.
 To execute the statement asynchronously, you can add the `DETACHED` option.